maccody/KanaChordPlus/software/dictionaries/README.md

 The reading metadata structure provides information regarding the Kanji and Japanese words associated with a reading.
 The reading structure contains the following elements:
 - A value indicating the number of Kanji and Okurigana or Japanese words associated with the reading (Kana characer sequence).
-- A pointer to an array pointers to Okurigana/Japanese word metadata structures.
+- A pointer to an array of pointers to Okurigana or Japanese word/meaning metadata structures.
 Depending upon the dictionary, this pointer may be a null pointer.
 - A pointer to an array of pointers to Kanji metadata structures.
 Depending upon the dictionary, this pointer may be a null pointer.

+Okurigana / Japanese word metadata structure
+- Number of Affix enumerations and Okurigana strings or Japanese word/meaning strings.
+- Pointer to array of Affix enumerations.
+- Pointer to array of Okurigana or Japanese words/meanings.

+Kanji metadata structure
+- 16-bit Unicode value for the Kanji.
+- Number indicating rank order value - lower value is more common.
+- Character pointer to string containing English meaning for the Kanji.

+## Programmatic dictionary file generation
 Need to programatically generate some files, due the the large amount of data.
 - kana_kani_subset.txt - List of Unicode hexidecimal values to submit to LVGL font converter.
 - kanji_ms.h - Contains character strings for meanings of Kanji meaning in English.